vduits/streamer-endpoints/README.md

 #### FollowAge
 * `GET /followage/{firstUser}/following/{secondUser}`
-By supplying twitch usernames this endpoint will calculate the amount of time the first user that is supplied has been following the second user.
+By supplying twitch usernames this twitchEndpoint will calculate the amount of time the first user that is supplied has been following the second user.

 ### Development